liamwhite/tiny-linux-bootloader/README.md

 ## Building

-To build, you need to:
+To build:

-1. Edit build.sh and set paths to your kernel + initrd
+1. Edit build.sh and set paths to your kernel + initrd, if necessary.
-2. Edit config.inc to set your kernel cmd line (keep it <15chars for the moment, disabling debug makes more room)
+2. Edit config.inc to set your kernel cmdline.
-3. Run build.sh
+3. Run ./build.sh.
-4. Now you can dd this onto your disk, if you have a partition table already, then do not overwrite bytes 446-510 on the first sector (so use dd twice).
+4. Now you can `dd` this onto your disk.
+If you want to partition the disk image, do not overwrite bytes 446-510 on the first sector.

-Your system should now boot with the new kernel.
+Your system should now boot with the given kernel and initrd.

 # Troubleshooting